 There are several trout-fishing opportunities within our management area (Hennepin, Scott, and Carver Counties).
 Three lakes are regularly stocked, and one stream supports a small, self-reproducing brown trout population.
-Please know and follow all trout-related Regulations, in particular 1) Trout Stamp licensed validation needed (for most license types) for fishing Designated trout waters or having trout in possession 2) slightly different seasons: for streams Saturday closest to April 15-Sept.
+Know and follow all trout-related Regulations, in particular 1) Trout Stamp licensed validation needed (for most license types) for fishing Designated trout waters or having trout in possession 2) slightly different seasons: for streams Saturday closest to April 15-Sept.
 30, for lakes same May opening date as walleye-northern pike (but starting 1 hr before sunrise)-October 31, and 3) restrictions of Designated Trout Lakes and Designated Trout Streams.

 Courthouse Lake, behind the Carver County Government Center in Chaska, was formerly a clay mine.
 This water is 10 acres in size and a Designated Trout Lake.
 It is managed as a "put-and-take" fishery.
 Following a 1997 flood, water quality declined to induce a 2000-01 winterkill, but conditions have since improved.
 The lake is now aerated in fall to boost oxygen before ice-up.

 The Courthouse Lake management plan* is to stock yearling rainbow trout in this pattern: 3,000 for the Open-Water Season Opener, 1,000 in mid-late October (once water temperatures are favorably cool) and 2,000 for the Winter Opener.
 Each year we also request DNR hatchery surplus brook, brown, and rainbow trout.
 Amount and mix of the "extra" trout received varies yearly, but it is mostly larger adult fish. (* Actual numbers might differ slightly from exact quotas, depending on hatchery availability, but stocking is planned to occur every year)